-For the years ending June 30, 2016 and 2015, amortization expense totaled \$9,418 and \$9,419, respectively.
+For the years ended June 30, 2017 and 2016, amortization expense totaled \$9,419 and \$9,418, respectively.

 NOTE 6 - BONDS PAYABLE

 On March 15, 2003, the Academy issued \$7,500,000 of Debenture Adjustable Rate Demand Development Revenue Bonds through a financial institution.
 The bonds required interest at a fixed rate in accordance with the swap agreement (described in Note 9) plus a variable rate.
 The variable interest rate was adjusted weekly based upon LIBOR plus an agreed upon factor.
 Interest was due monthly on the last business day of each month.